NOTE: Following the Nov. 6, 2018 general election, The CivCity Initiative will cease operation. This page is an archive.

 Paul Courant: University of Michigan interim provost and executive vice president for academic affairs, effective Feb.
 1, 2017.
 Also UM Arthur F. Thurnau Professor, Harold T. Shapiro Collegiate Professor of Public Policy, Professor of Economics, Professor of Information, and Faculty Associate in the Institute for Social Research.
 From 2007-2013 Paul was University Librarian and Dean of Libraries at UM.
 From 2002-2005 he served as UM Provost and Executive Vice-President for Academic Affairs, the chief academic officer and the chief budget officer of the University, He has also served as the Associate Provost for Academic and Budgetary Affairs, Chair of the Department of Economics and Director of the Institute of Public Policy Studies (which is now the Gerald R. Ford School of Public Policy).
 In 1979 and 1980, during the Carter administration, he was a Senior Staff Economist for the Council of Economic Advisers.

 Mary Morgan: Founder, executive director and president of The CivCity Initiative.
 She was co-founder and former publisher of The Ann Arbor Chronicle, an online news publication that operated from 2008-2014 covering local government and civic affairs.
 She worked for The Ann Arbor News from 1996-2008, over the years serving as opinion editor, business editor and columnist.
 In addition to her career in journalism, Mary taught English in the People’s Republic of China and the Central African Republic.
-She was born and raised in Indianapolis, and earned graduate and undergraduate degrees from Indiana University.
-She is the 2016-17 inaugural Community Leader in Residence for the University of Michigan Ginsberg Center, and serves on the Ann Arbor Public Schools Blue Ribbon Advisory Group.
+She was the 2016-17 inaugural Community Leader in Residence for the University of Michigan Ginsberg Center, and serves on the Ann Arbor Public Schools Blue Ribbon Advisory Group.

 CivCity Board Member Emeritus

 Linh Song: Ann Arbor District Library trustee and former executive director of the Ann Arbor Public Schools Educational Foundation.
 She has direct experience with startup nonprofits, including her work as founder of the nonprofit Mam Non Organization.
 She also directed a technology support program at Nonprofit Enterprise at Work in Ann Arbor, and is former executive director of Ethica, an adoption and anti- trafficking group in Washington.
 She is former co-chair of the Ann Arbor Awesome Foundation and serves on the boards of The Neutral Zone and the University Musical Society.
-Linh's service on CivCity's board spanned from 2015-2016.
+Linh was a founding board member of CivCity, and her service spanned from 2015-2016.